Serena1432/Uyn/README.md

 # Welcome to the GitHub Source Code page of the Uyn BOT!

-"Uyn" is a BOT that does many miscellaneous things like fun things, moderation things, and so on.
+"Uyn" is a BOT that does many miscellaneous things like waifu/husbando collecting things, fun things, moderation things, and so on.

 ## List of commands
 You can use the `u!help (command)` command to get information about a specific command!